 Pets, simply put, are healers.
 Healers that reduce pain and anxiety, according to the Mayo Clinic.
 They offer a soothing balm to the mental fortitude that is tired from struggles with mental or substance disorders.

 The type of support that pets provide can help you get through the rough times.
 When our lives are taken over by the powerful forces of addiction, people often lose their way in life.
 People may make poor choices, make new priorities, and forget to take care of themselves.

 Animals can often bring us back to what matters most.
 They give a feeling of love that nothing else can and they remind people of who they once were.
 Anyone who has a pet at home knows just how important they are.
 They become a part of the family almost instantly.
 They provide unconditional love and devotion and can brighten even the worst day with a single snuggle.

-Pet Adoption Can Help With Your Recovery
+Pet Adoption Can Help With Your Treatment For Addiction

 The early phases of recovery can often be the most difficult.
 As your body and mind adjust to a new way of thinking and feeling, a wide range of emotions can occur.
 Feelings of inadequacy, loneliness, deep remorse, depression, and anxiety are all very normal feelings in early recovery.
 You may feel overwhelmed by the new emotions, and not quite understand how to process them.

 Having a pet in your life can make this process a little bit easier.
 The comfort received from pets is unlike any other.
 When the furry little creature that you call your best friend crawls into your lap and starts giving you their undivided attention and love, all of the world’s problems can seem to disappear.

 Because of research continually pointing to how pets benefit your chances for successful recovery, many rehab centers are beginning to incorporate animals into their therapy programs.
 The benefits that animals can provide are excellent for a person’s well-being and overall health.